theadamparker/monopolio/README.md

 The Monopolio site runs on Kirby, a file-based CMS.
 Learn more at [getkirby.com](https://getkirby.com).

-## The Panel

-You can find the login for Kirby's admin interface at http://yourdomain.com/panel.
-You will be guided through the signup process for your first user, when you visit the panel for the first time.

 ## Installation

 Kirby does not require a database, which makes it very easy to